JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 {APIs: **Functional**}

-# 1.2.3 OML Common Glossary of 2 EMF/CDO API Concrete Definitions {#oml-common-emf-cdo-concrete-glossary}
+# 1.2.3 OML Common Glossary of 3 EMF/CDO API Concrete Definitions {#oml-common-emf-cdo-concrete-glossary}

+## OML AnnotationPropertyTable

+For the OML tabular interchange representation, an OML AnnotationPropertyTable pairs an OML AnnotationProperty key with a set of OML AnnotationEntry values.

+{APIs: **EMF/CDO**}

 ## OML AnnotationSubjectPropertyValue